obvonage/deved-platform/content/blog/en/meetings-api-is-here.md

 2. A Long Term Room, which remains alive until the specified expiration date (the maximum is one year).
 This room is typically linked to a recurring meeting, person, or resource.

-Sample request to create an instant room:
+Sample request to create a long term room:

 ```
 curl -X POST 'https://api-eu.vonage.com/beta/meetings/rooms'